SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 1. Restart the DataMiner software.

-## Having separate SLScripting processes created for every protocol being used
+## Configuring a separate SLScripting process for every protocol used

 If you suspect that a particular protocol is causing a problem in the SLScripting process, then you can have separate SLScripting processes created for every protocol being used.
 This will then allow you to pinpoint the protocol that is causing the problem.